-- Biomedical Sciences Area – developed specifically for students intent on attending a health professional school, pursuing a career in biomedicine, or pursuing graduate education in biomedical disciplines.
+Biomedical Sciences Area – developed specifically for students intent on attending a health professional school, pursuing a career in biomedicine or a graduate education in biomedical disciplines.
 The courses are heavily weighted toward biomedical subjects.

-- Biomedical Chemistry Area – this degree is somewhat the mirror image of the Biomedical Sciences Area, except that it is for students interested in Chemistry.
-Chemistry students pursuing this degree will be prepared for health-professional school, a career in biomedical chemistry, or entry into graduate school in a biomedical chemistry area.
+Biomedical Chemistry Area – this degree is somewhat the mirror image of the biomedical sciences area except it is for students interested in chemistry.
+Chemistry students pursuing this degree will be prepared for health-professional school, a career in the biomedical chemistry or entry into graduate school in a biomedical chemistry area.

-- Professional Chemistry Area – for students interested in pursuing a career in a chemistry laboratory, industrial, government or academic.
+Professional Chemistry Area – for students interested in pursuing a career in an industrial, government or academic chemistry laboratory.

-- General Chemistry Major – this degree is a broad degree in chemistry and is useful for many different career choices.
-Many students in the pre-health careers opt for this degree because they would like to have a Major/Minor rather than an Area degree.
-Students wanting to pursue a career in chemistry may also take this, though it does not have the same depth as the Professional Chemistry Area.
+General Chemistry Major – this degree is a broad degree in chemistry and is useful for many different career choices.
+Many students in the pre-health careers opt for this degree because they would like to have a major/minor rather than an area degree.
+Students planning to pursue a career in chemistry may also choose this degree, though it does not have the same depth as the professional chemistry area.

-- Environmental Chemistry Major – the degree was expressly designed for students that want to pursue careers in environmental chemistry immediately after graduation, or that want to go to graduate school in Environmental Chemistry
+Environmental Chemistry Major – this degree was expressly designed for students who want to pursue careers in environmental chemistry immediately after graduation or who plan to pursue a graduate degree in environmental chemistry.

-- Chemistry Teaching Major – this is similar to the General Chemistry Major, except that Education courses are added to the curriculum.
+Chemistry Teaching Major – this is similar to the general chemistry major except education courses are added to the curriculum.